kunukn/ackordion/README.md

 I could have aimed for `transform: translate` which might have better performance, but max-height seemed simpler to implement and more flexible for content height adaptation.

 # version
+* beta 0.11 - support for event callbacks
 * beta  0.1 - support for custom close height value
 * alpha 0.04 - support toggle aside
 * alpha 0.03 - fix for safari double animation